Terrifying video: Rabid bobcat attacks Florida Fish and...

 A Florida Fish and Wildlife officer in Venice, narrowly escaped injury attempting to capture a rabid bobcat trapped in a back patio.

-According to WTVT, the bobcat ran into the house when she was checking on her dog barking outside.
+According to WTVT, the bobcat ran into Karen Morse's house when she was checking on her dog barking outside.

 "He ran into my house and climbed up my dining room upholstered chair, came down, went through the living room," Morse told WTVT.